 - U.S. District Court for the District of Minnesota

-- Multiple pro hac vice admissions, including the U.S. District Courts for the Southern District of New York, Central District of California, and the Southern District of Indiana
+- Multiple pro hac vice admissions, including Delaware Chancery Court, the U.S. District Courts for the Southern District of New York, Central District of California, the Southern District of Indiana, and multiple state courts

 - Meiners v.
 Wells Fargo & Co., et al. Counsel for financial services company and other defendants in ERISA class action alleging breach of fiduciary duties relating to the inclusion of target date funds in 401(k) plan.
 Obtained dismissal with prejudice on Motion to Dismiss; appeal pending.